firecatjs/fire-cat/README.md

 [中文文档](https://jon-millent.github.io/fire-cat/#/)

 ## Features
-* Support package deployment
+* Use decorators
+* Custom interceptor
-* Simple and easy to use
+* Simple to use
+* Pleasant development experience

 ## Installation
 Using npm: